 - playing games such as "Duck, Duck, Goose" or "Follow the Leader," then mixing it up with jumping, hopping, and walking backward

-- kicking a ball back and forth
+- kicking a ball back and forth or into a goal

 - hitting a ball off a T-ball stand